Ven0maus/X4Mods/Tools/x4_cat_unpack_readme.md

-# README: X4 Cat Unpack Script
+# X4 Cat Unpack Script

 ## Overview

-This batch script (`x4_cat_unpack.bat`) is designed to extract `.cat` files from *X4: Foundations*, including both the base game and any installed DLCs.
+The batch script (`x4_cat_unpack.bat`) is designed to extract `.cat` files from *X4: Foundations*, including both the base game and any installed DLCs.
 The script ensures proper execution by verifying the game directory, checking for required tools, and handling long file paths via a junction link.

 ## Requirements